xiaobaoxixi/no-more-test/README.md

 - to be added

 ## OBS.
 - both contributor acounts on this repo are mine.
+It seems that VS Code sometimes ignores my git setting and switches between my acounts by itself...